JoshKrym/webs2025spring/README.md

 - node
 - nextjs

 In order to run this, go into the directory named project, then the react directory, then the computer-manager directory.
-Inside this computer, run the command npm run dev, this will allow you to run a development version of the server
+Inside this computer, run the command `npm run dev`, this will allow you to run a development version of the server.
+In the computer-manager folder, run the command `npm install`.

 # Project 3: Website Portfolio